galicians/jobPostingApp/README.md

 TDD: Testing asynchronous calls, and nested callbacks with mocha and Chai

-Bluebird to add promises, that will help to keep cleaner tests
+Bluebird to add promises, that will help to keep cleaner tests, getting rid of nested call backs

 To take a look at the project, please visit the URL: